EnergitCZ/tictactoe-minimax/README.md

 # tictactoe-minimax
-A tic tac toe minimax bot
+A simple tictactoe bot using the minimax algorithm